 If you want a little help, check out Cake 2 The Rescue.
 They deliver EVERYTHING you need to create the perfect cake, including ingredients and a detailed how to.
 Plus, they have so many amazing designs to choose from on their site.

 Grab yourself some glowsticks (they sell them in Coles) and turn out the lights for a dance party.
 Put the birthday child in charge of picking the music, and everyone can dance along.
 It’s a great way to kill a little bit of that pent up lockdown energy, while really having some fun.
 There’s no better way to throw a party than with some dancing and tunes.
 Depending how many people in your household, you can also throw in some party games.
 Play musical statues or musical stairs and crown a winner at the end.

 It’s one of the best parts about any party… the pinata!
 Stock up on lollies from Coles or Woolworths and then get crafting with the kids.
 There are so many amazing DIYs for you to make your way through on Pinterest.
 Let your child pick what type of pinata they want (lion, fairy, turtle) and look for a DIY.
 You might need to raid the recycle bin and arts cupboard for this one.
 Here are some great DIYs to give you inspiration:

 Ordering pizza is easy but getting together to make your own dough is a real memory maker.
 Kids love getting hands on with mixing, rolling and topping their own pizza and doing it together makes the pizza taste even yummier.
 Here’s an easy recipe for the dough and you can even set the table with decorations that fit your party theme to make it extra special.

-Finish off your day with a slice of leftover cake and mark this birthday down as one you’ll never forget!
+Finish off your day with a slice of leftover cake (that you baked earlier in the day) and mark this birthday down as one you’ll never forget!